Cromer: Education

-Cromer Academy is the town's only high school.
+Cromer Academy is the town's only secondary school.
 It educates children aged 11 to 16.
 For sixth-form education, children travel to Sheringham, Paston College in North Walsham, or Norwich.
 The town also has a junior school educating children from 5 to 11 years of age, an infants school (Suffield Park infants) and an attached nursery.

+Media

+Local news and television programmes are provided by BBC East and ITV Anglia.
+Television signals are received from either one of the two local relay transmitters (Overstrand and West Runston).

+Local radio stations are BBC Radio Norfolk on 95.6 FM, Heart East on 102.4 FM, Greatest Hits Radio East (formerly North Norfolk Radio) on 103.2 FM, and Poppyland Community Radio, a community online based station which broadcast from the town.

+The town is served by the local newspapers, North Norfolk News and Eastern Daily Press.

 Sport and leisure

 Cromer has sports clubs and leisure facilities.
 Situated on the cliffs between the town and Overstrand to the east, the Royal Cromer Golf Club was founded in 1888 and given royal status by the Prince of Wales, one of the founding members, in the same year.
 The course was originally designed by Old Tom Morris and hosted the British Ladies Amateur Golf Championship in 1905, before which an unofficial match was held between British and American ladies, the first international golf match to be played.
 The club, which is the second oldest in Norfolk, has hosted PGA events.

 Cromer Cricket Club is an English amateur cricket club that is based on The Norton Warnes Cricket Ground on Overstrand Road.

 Cromer CC have 2 Saturday senior XI teams that compete in the Norfolk Cricket Alliance League, a Women's softball team in the NCB Women’s Softball Cricket League, and a junior section that play competitive cricket in the Junior Tier Groups of the Norfolk Cricket Alliance League.

 Cabbell Park has been the home of Cromer Town F.C. since 1922.
 The long established club plays in the Premier Division of the Anglian Combination.
 The town's tennis and squash courts are located at Norwich Road and are open to the public.

 The Norfolk Coast Path passes through the town and is also the termination of the Weavers' Way.
 The 92 mi Norfolk Coast Cycleway runs parallel to the coast and passes through a mixture of quiet roads and country lanes to link the town with Kings Lynn to the west and Great Yarmouth in the east.

 Sea angling is popular and mixed catches including cod can be made from the town's beaches.
 The pier provides the opportunity to capture specimen sized bass.
 Established in 2007, the North Norfolk Surf Lifesaving Club (North Norfolk SLSC) has its clubhouse on the town's main promenade.
 Surfing is also carried out on the town's beaches close to the pier.
 Equipment and lessons can be hired in season.